BalajiAlagar0823/ME-3180-Spring-2026/README.md

 # ME-3180-Spring-2026
-Solutions for ME 3180 Design Problems
+My Solutions for ME 3180 Design Problems

+I'll update this read me in a little bit/few days about all of my equations and explanations.